webdevelopers-eu/zolinga/README.md

 It had to meet the following criteria:

 - Be minimalistic, devoid of any unnecessary features, yet have a smart design to cover all current and future use cases
-- Have an immutable API wherever possible (WHATWG Web Components, bare PHP, own modules)
+- Have an immutable API wherever possible (WHATWG Web Components, bare PHP, own modules - dependencies that are stable and/or under full control)
 - Feature a plain-text CMS that can be updated using FTP or other means, supporting pluggable dynamic elements handled by modules with basic templating system that can be easily extended
 - Include simple Rights Management
 - Offer Cron support to schedule and execute tasks